-- 1. Shackling effectiveness (as applicable): Evaluate a sample of poultry at the processing plant to score and document the containment effectiveness.
-Observe and record instances of leg bruising, drum bruising, missing shackles, two legs seated at the bottom of the shackle, or other obvious indications of a shackle equipment or handling failure.
+- 1. Shackling effectiveness (as applicable): Evaluate a sample of poultry at the processing plant to score and document the shackling effectiveness.
+Observe and record instances of improper shackling (i.e., bird shackled by only one leg, bird shackled over two shackles, rough handling during process, etc.) or other obvious indications of poor maintenance of shackle equipment or handling failure.
 Leg bruising associated with improper shackling is best observed once the feathers have been removed.
 Frequency of assessment and number of poultry to sample for shackling effectiveness can be informed by the welfare standard being used.
-(Welfare standards may ask that this measurement be converted to a score.) - For best data, cross-reference data with injury tracking KWI. - > Reference: Humane Slaughter Association, The Shackle Line - > Reference: Humane Slaughter Association, Summary
+(Welfare standards may ask that this measurement be converted to a numerical score or percentage.) - For best data, cross-reference data with injury tracking KWI. - > Reference: Humane Slaughter Association, The Shackle Line - > Reference: Humane Slaughter Association, Summary